sergeresko/ft_libft/xreadme.txt

 This naming strategy allows, for example, to invoke all basic tests by running "./x -B" or all tests for "%e" by running "./x -Xe" (see lines 63-65).
 You might have already guessed that "./x -" would execute all available tests.

+NOTE:	For the purposes of nice formatting, test names should be no longer
+		than 15 characters.